Shocker/generic_dynamic_variables/README.md

 # C++ generic dynamic variables

-With the **[DynVars](dynvars.h)** class you can simulate the creation of well-defined-and-named variables at runtime just like dynamically typed languages do, including type-safety and garbage collection
+With the **[DynVars](dynvars.h)** class you can simulate the creation of well-defined-and-named variables at runtime just like dynamically typed languages do, including type-safety, garbage collection and thread-safety

 #### Methods